 Skills and Knowledge Developed:

-The course aims to equip you with the skills, knowledge and understanding necessary to manage a variety of learning situations and contribute to the wider activities of colleges or training organisations.
-Through your placement, you will gain practical experience of learning and teaching alongside other professionals.
-You will develop confidence and competence in planning teaching and learning, and in working with learners in a range of classroom settings.
+The course aims to equip students with the skills, knowledge and understanding necessary to manage a variety of learning situations and contribute to the wider activities of colleges or training organisations.
+Through their placement, students gain practical experience of learning and teaching alongside other professionals.
+They will also develop confidence and competence in planning teaching and learning, and in working with learners in a range of classroom settings.

 The final qualification depends on the highest qualification you currently hold.
 Your pathway will be decided after enrolment.